gabbloquet/gabbloquet/README.md

 ## 🔭 I’m currently working as

 - **Senior Software Engineer** : At the same time, I am working on a configurator at **Adeo** too.
-My mission is to contribute to roller shutter configurator use by sailors and online customers.
+My mission is to contribute to front door configurator use by sailors and tomorrow online customers.
 This domain applies software craftsmanship practices such as TDD, BDD, peer programming, hexagonal architecture...
+I have the tech lead role.

 My projects [HERE](https://github.com/gabbloquet/gabbloquet/blob/master/projects.md).